Google-Kontoverknüpfung mit OAuth-basiertem App-Flip

 3. Clear call-to-action.
 State a clear call-to-action on your consent screen, such as “Agree and link.”
 This is because users need to understand what data they're required to share with Google to link their accounts.

-4. Ability to cancel.
-Provide a way for users to go back or cancel, if they choose not to link.
+4. Ability to deny or cancel.
+Provide a way for users to go back, deny, or cancel, if they choose not to link.

 5. Ability to unlink.
 Offer a mechanism for users to unlink, such as a URL to their account settings on your platform.
 Alternatively, you can include a link to Google Account where users can manage their linked account.